NOTE: For the month of October we are promoting independent artists and creators. Head over to our Indieween page for more details!>>

-This is going to be my first year participating, but I have been a fan of this event for a few years now.
+This is going to be my second year participating, but I have been a fan of this event for a few years now.
 There are a lot of talented and creative artists that put out a ton of excellent work each year.

 I want to return the favor by writing about Inktober.
 I hope that you become inspired to participate and take a step toward better artistic habits.
 Sometimes just jumping in and getting work done is the best strategy.